 Use social to fuel your political fundraising

 Through the Facebook Ad Library, anyone can search and see what other campaigns are spending on the platform.
 The Ad Library shows information about the date, time, target audience, budget, and more for any given political ad.
-Use this tool to see how much your competitors are spending on Facebook ads.
+Leverage insights from the Ad Library to craft compelling ad campaigns that stand out and drive donations.

 Don’t go it alone